nazimben25/project3_group4/README.md

 1) objective
-How a country’s macroeconomic indicators affects Immigration to Canada

-To visualize and explore different country macroeconomic indicators and assess whether or not it is a good indicator for immigration to Canada
-To analyze how GDP impacts immigration rates to Canada from different countries.
-To identify trends and correlations between economic strength (measured by GDP) and immigration flows.
-To present insights visually and dynamically for better interpretation and decision-making.
+Evolution of immigration to Canada between 2015 and 2024 How a country’s macroeconomic indicators affects Immigration to Canada To identify trends and correlations between economic strength (measured by different indicators) and immigration flows To present insights visually and dynamically for better interpretation and decision-making.

 2) Organization of the repository